ZajdeR/frontend-recruitment-task/Readme.md

 ### 2. Operators list

-Create a second form with operators list:
+Create a second form with operators list. **(The layout design below is optional.
+For this task is important to implement logic)**
 ![form](/imgs/operators.png)

 To fetch operators